 2. Cover the pot and bring the Florida Orange Juice mixture to a boil over high heat.

 3. Rinse the fish and set the pieces slightly apart on the rack over boiling liquids.
 Cover the pan and reduce to medium heat.

 4. Steam until the fish is barely opaque but still moist-looking in the center of the thickest part (cut to test), about 8 to 10 minutes.

 5. Lift out the rack.

 6. With a wide spatula, lift the fish from the rack and set on a plate.
 Cover to keep warm.

-7. Increase heat to high and boil the pan juices, uncovered, until reduced to about 1 ½ cups, 10 to 12 minutes.
+7. Increase heat to high and boil the pan juices, uncovered, until reduced to about 1 ½ cups, about 10 to 12 minutes.

-9. Add the mixture, along with the fresh ginger, to the reduced pan juices.
+9. Add the cornstarch mixture, along with the fresh ginger, to the reduced pan juices.
 Stir until boiling.

 10. Place the fish on the serving platter and pour the sauce over the fish.
 Garnish each portion with a few drops of chili oil and shreds of lime peel.